I've learned many things over the past thirty years and some lessons play out in my mind over and over.

 • Be wary of motives and pre-existing conflicts.
 I was misled or blindsided in about half of my contracts.

 • The software world is filled with a surprising amount of ego, fraud, envy, sabotage and hidden agendas.
-It took me about ten years to discover this, as I don't suffer much from envy or hidden agendas. :D
+It took me about ten years to realize this, as I don't suffer much from envy or hidden agendas. :D

 • Projects have a natural outcome, whether it's to succeed, fail, or twist endlessly in the wind.
 You can force a different outcome but it's risk and effort and maybe you shouldn't.